 Since 3D modeling provides a better representation of designs, they are more effective than 2D drawings when you need to wow a client or help them visualize a project.
 If you're trying to sell a home design, for example, to individual buyers or a development company, a 3D model can get the quality of your design across more effectively than any flat drawing ever could.

-3. Catch Errors
+3. Catch errors

-3D building models are excellent at saving your company from costly errors by helping staff catch errors before construction begins.
+3D building models are excellent at saving your company from costly errors by helping staff catch problems before construction begins.
 A 2D drawing can be more abstract, which can cause drafters to make somewhat obvious mistakes that could result in major costs if the errors go unnoticed until after construction starts.
 3D models can make errors much easier to spot and help you correct them before your company presents a model to clients.

 For example, if a client insists on a certain design that's not possible given the project's specs and environment, you can compare the corrected model to the flawed model to illustrate the problem with the previous design.
 Often, you'll need a client to sign off on any changes to a project, so these 3D models can help illustrate needed changes to clients who might not understand why the original design isn't possible.